Puffy Pizza Recipe (Fluffy, Airy Crust, No Scale Needed)

 - resisting stretch? set the dough down for 60–90 seconds and let gluten relax.

-can i make this without bread flour?
+Can I make this without bread flour?

-my dough spread too much what happened?
+My dough spread too much—what happened?

-your room might be warm. next time shorten the ferment to 12–14 hours or add a touch more flour at mixing. don't be afraid to sprinkle in more flour.
+Your room might be warm.
+Next time shorten the ferment to 12–14 hours or add a touch more flour at mixing.
+Don't be afraid to sprinkle in more flour.

 want the dramatic puff every time?